Many assume that all mammals were warm-blooded, and while the majority are, there are some that are heterothermic.

 All mammals are considered to be warm-blooded.
 Warm-blooded animals regulate their body temperatures, which helps them to survive in harsh environments.
-By regulating their body temperature, the changing conditions in the environment around them can be dealt with.
+By controlling their body temperature, the changing conditions in the environment around them can be dealt with.

-When the climate is hot, cold-blooded animals will become warmer.
+When the climate is hot, cold-blooded animals become warmer.
 In these situations, cold-blooded animals tend to slow down.
 They are more sluggish than when in cold environments.

 Are There Any Cold-blooded Mammals?